Data Centers in Nijmegen

 Natural Disaster Risk

-Nijmegen has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-The risk assessment indicates a stable environment for critical infrastructure.
+Nijmegen has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+This stability is a significant advantage for ensuring operational continuity.

-- River Flood: The most significant risk (8.6/10), given the city's proximity to the Waal river.
-Modern flood defenses and data center site selection mitigate this risk.
+- River Flood: The most significant local risk, given the city's position on the Waal river.
+Modern flood defenses and careful site selection mitigate this risk for critical facilities.